Grazfather/sexp.nvim/README.md

 ### Insert Mode Mappings (insert)

-Vim-sexp does intelligent bracket and double quote insertion like [paredit.el][].
+sexp.nvim does intelligent bracket and double quote insertion like [paredit.el][].
 Unlike ParEdit, deletion of brackets that would cause an imbalance is not prevented, except in the limited case of `<BS>` below.